Nacho-the-Kat/krc721-airdrop/README.md

-# Katdropper - KRC721 NFT Airdrop Tool
+# KRC721 NFT Airdrop Tool

 A Node.js tool for bulk airdropping KRC721 NFTs on the Kaspa network.